ringsaturn/tzf/README.md

 Preprocessed probuf data can get from <https://github.com/ringsaturn/tzf-rel> which has Go's `embed` support.

-tzf's data pipleine can de drawed as:
+tzf's data pipeline can de drew as:

 ```mermaid
 graph TD